-After FH provided her community in Malabon in the Philippines with rubber boots, Jolly noted she felt “at peace” and that Althea is “happier, now that even on a rainy day and with flooding, nothing can stop her from going to school.”
+After FH provided her community in Malabon in the Philippines with rubber boots, Jolly noted she felt “at peace.”
+Althea is also happier; Jolly noting “even on a rainy day and with flooding, nothing can stop her from going to school!”

-While there’s hope for local leaders to improve drainage systems during the floods, something as simple as footwear can make a big difference for children in places like the Philippines where “rainy days” take on a whole new meaning, they make all the difference.
+While there’s hope for local leaders to improve drainage systems during the floods, something as simple as footwear can make a big difference.
+For children in the Philippines where “rainy days” take on a whole new meaning, they make all the difference.

 This Christmas season, would you gift of a pair of $10 rubber boots to make a “ripple effect” for kids in the Philippines?